 When schools closed, kids in Italy began placing rainbows in their windows as a hopeful reminder that this storm will pass.
 Amanda Jane Jones (@amandajanejones) added a unique twist on this trend and had her kids using tissue paper and tape for a whimsical stained glass effect.
 When the sunshine pours onto this window, the room will be lit up with a rainbow of colors.
 Plus it's sure to warm the hearts of anyone passing by.

 Kids can also help you make signs of appreciation and encouragement for your local essential workers and medical workers.
 This can go a long way towards building a sense of community in your neighborhood even while keeping your distance.
 Plus it's a great lesson in expressing gratitude.

 Beary Nice Windows

-Another window decoration you can try is putting stuffed bears or animals in your windows.
+Another window decor idea worth trying is putting stuffed animals in your windows.
 Call or message your neighbors and ask them to do the same.
-Then count how many bears you and your family see while taking walks and getting some exercise.
+Then count how many bears you and your family see while walking through the neighborhood.

 Christmas Came Early